Adejumok/Expense-Tracker/README.md

 # Expense Tracker

 This is a simple expense tracker application built using React.
-It allows users to keep track of their expenses, categorize them, and analyze their spending habits.
+It allows users to keep track of their expenses, track their budget, categorize them, and analyze their spending habits.

 ## Features